Suspect found in South Carolina killings of 2 kids, 3 adults

 ROCK HILL, S.C.
-(AP) — A suspect was found after an hours-long search for the attacker in a South Carolina shooting Wednesday evening that left five people, including two children, dead, authorities said.
+(AP) — A suspect was found after an hours-long search for the attacker in a South Carolina shooting Wednesday evening that left five people, including two children and a prominent doctor, dead, authorities said.

 The York County Sheriff’s Office said the suspect was found in a nearby home.
 Details on the suspect’s apprehension weren’t immediately released.